aws/aws-parallelcluster/docs/getting_started.rst

 |

-**Distinct IAM Custom Policies**
+**Custom IAM policies are no longer supported**

 Custom IAM Policies cannot be used with AWS ParallelCluster.
-If your environment requires custom IAM policies, you must create the new ones by following the :ref:`IAM in AWS ParallelCluster <iam>` guide.
+If your environment requires custom IAM policies, please create them by following the guidelines detailed in the :ref:`IAM in AWS ParallelCluster <iam>` guide.

 |

-**Different configuration files**
+**ParallelCluster uses different configuration files**

 The AWS ParallelCluster configuration file resides in the :code:`~/.parallelcluster` folder, unlike the CfnCluster one, which was created in the :code:`~/.cfncluster` folder.